 Highlights of Jane’s experience include:

-- On appeal, won the right for nonsettling potentially responsible parties (“PRPs”) to intervene to challenge entry of consent decree between the U.S. government and settling PRPs concerning the cleanup of a Superfund site in Cape Girardeau, Missouri.
-This was the first U.S. Circuit Court of Appeals decision to so rule, and it did so in the face of many district court decisions holding there was no such right of intervention.
+- On appeal to the Eighth Circuit Court of Appeals, Jane won the right for non-settling potentially responsible parties (“PRPs”) to intervene to challenge entry of consent decree between the U.S. government and settling PRPs concerning the cleanup of a PCB-contaminated former transformer repair and sales facility in Cape Girardeau, Missouri.
+This was the first federal appellate decision to recognize a right of PRPs to intervene.

 - Obtained a temporary restraining order in Illinois Circuit Court prohibiting an Alabama attorney from soliciting personal injury clients in southern Illinois in violation of the prohibition against the unauthorized practice of law and forcing removal of his “Toxic Waste Lawsuit” billboard advertisement.

 - “Exxon Ruling Makes Traceability Key In Clean Air Citizen Suits,” Law 360, August 21, 2020